 Orange County Brain Injury Attorney

 Case Barnett Law has successfully represented numerous victims of traumatic brain injury in Orange County, California, and statewide.
-We are passionate about helping those who have suffered from a traumatic brain injury.
+Our Costa Mesa personal injury attorney is passionate about helping those who have suffered from a traumatic brain injury.

 Approximately 5.3 million Americans live with some form of brain injury.
 The symptoms of a brain injury can be subtle, yet brain injuries are catastrophic injuries that require immediate medical attention and often require ongoing support.

 The recovery from a serious brain injury can be long, and it can be challenging.
 It is important to know what to expect and where you can get the help that you need to move forward if you or a loved one have been hurt.

 See some of our brain injury settlements and verdicts here.

 A catastrophic brain injury can occur any time there is enough force for a person’s brain to slam against the skull or any time something penetrates the skull and touches the brain.
 Some accidents that can result in brain injuries include:

 - Motor vehicle accidents: Accidents involving cars, trucks, buses, and motorcycles can result in catastrophic injuries.
 A person may suffer a brain injury because the force of an impact causes the brain to crash against the skull, or a person may suffer a brain injury because an object hits or penetrates the skull.

 - Fall accidents: Slip and falls and falls from heights are the most common causes of traumatic brain injuries.
 More than one-quarter of all brain injuries occur because of a fall.

 - Sports accidents: Sports often result in head injuries because of falls or because a participant’s head is hit by an object.
 Any sport may result in an injury, including bicycling, football, hockey, wrestling, basketball, baseball, softball, soccer, gymnastics, dancing, cheerleading, snow sports, water sports, horseback riding, and others.